Check out 10 Best tricks to keep Keto Diet on Track.

 Several studies suggest that there is a connection between sleeping and appetite (a balance of ghrelin and leptin in the body).
 Ghrelin is a hormone produced in our stomach and is released when we are hungry and increases our craving for food.

 Leptin is present in fat cells and is released to signal the brain we’re full.
 It decreases appetite and increases satiation (fullness).
 Sleeping plays an important part in the production of human growth hormone and cortisol secretion.
+Check a study on Growth Hormone and Cortisol Secretion in Relation to Sleep and Wakefulness.
 In case of sleep deprivation, leptin levels go down and ghrelin levels rise.
 So try to maintain a good sleeping schedule.